Azure/ResourceModules/docs/wiki/ModulesDesign.md

       └─ databases [child-module/resource]
    ```

-   In this folder we'd recommed to place the child-resource-template alongside a ReadMe (that can be generated via the `.github\workflows\scripts\Set-ModuleReadMe.ps1` script) and optionally further nest additional folders for it's child-resources.
+   In this folder we'd recommeded to place the child-resource-template alongside a ReadMe (that can be generated via the `.github\workflows\scripts\Set-ModuleReadMe.ps1` script) and optionally further nest additional folders for it's child-resources.
 The parent template should reference all it's child-templates to allow for an end to end deployment experience while allowing any user to also reference 'just' the child-resource itself.
 In the case of the SQL-server example the server template would reference the database module and encapsulate it it in a loop to allow for the deployment of n-amount of databases.

 <!--
 - **Overlapping/Ambigious providers**<p>